Last Modified: 07 Apr 2016

 Trip code: CDOB

-If you were looking to combine China's highlights with some of the country's hidden gems and don't have much time to spare, Xi'an to Beijing is a good way of doing it.
-We'll take in the Terracotta Warriors, get an authentic glimpse of life in provincial China today, catch up on the glories of the Imperial past in Chengde and take a trek along the Great Wall.
-No visit to China would be complete without a trip to Beijing, and we'll end the trip with a guided tour of the Forbidden City.
+If you're looking to combine China's highlights with some of the country's hidden gems and don't have much time to spare, Xi'an to Beijing is the perfect way to do it.
+Get an authentic glimpse of life in provincial China, revisit the country's Imperial past in Chengde and stroll along the Great Wall.
+From the moment you arrive in bustling Xi'an, China will amaze and surprise you with its old-world wonder and modern-day mischief.

 Table of Contents